The Cost Of Instant Gratification

 Finally Frugal

 When I think of all the piddly items I put on credit over the past 20 years (and some not so piddly, of course) I cringe at the ‘real cost’.
 I never paid off my credit cards on a monthly basis, although I always promised myself at the time of purchase that I would.
 There have been times in the past when I’ve owed up to $25,000 in credit card debt alone—now I’m down to less than $3,000, and I swear, this time will be the last.
-Posts such as this one help me remember that when I use a credit card without paying it off I end up spending more money over the years on an item I might use for 6 months.
+Posts such as this one help me remember that when I use a… Read more »

 Pete